delpozzo/yagol/README.md

 `./yagol`

-You can also create a shell script to make it easier:
+You can also create a shell script to automate this which can be called from menu/desktop shortcuts:

-yagol.sh
+yagol.sh example:
 ```
 #!/bin/sh